ayeuhugyu/PepperBot/notes.md

 - im no longer using the slash command builders because they are annoying and i hate them i hate them i hate them get them out of my sight
 - voice connections are now managed by GuildVoiceManagers which automatically create audio players
 - the GPT script's file type checker thing no longer uses my own stupid thing and instead now uses mime-types
+- site is now largely made on the server rather than using javascript to request endpoints and use them